oppia/oppia-android/wiki/Bazel-Setup-Instructions-for-Mac.md

 echo $ANDROID_HOME
 ```

-**Note: You must set the path for `ANDROID_HOME` before running bazel build for oppia-android, otherwise you will get an error.**

 ### 6. Set Bazel, Python 2, ANDROID_HOME paths permanently in your terminal

 - To set the `Bazel`, `Python 2`, `ANDROID_HOME` path permanently in your terminal run these commands: